m-bock/purescript-classless-arbitrary/README.md

   $ initSum MyInit
 ```
 And finally we can combine the sum and record mechanism.
 E.g. below we
-generically generate everything except the `status` field in the `Success` case:
+generically retrieve everything except the `status` field in the `Success` case:
 ```hs
 genRemoteData'5 :: Gen RemoteData
 genRemoteData'5 = Arb.sum